Underfloor Heating Installation, Service & Repair

 - Wet systems are the most efficient and most economical to run

-- The Electric system is the most affordable in the short term, but a wet system will save you money on your heating bills and as wet systems last a very long time a wet system will be more economical in the long run
+- The Electric system is the most affordable in the short term, but a wet system will save you money on your heating bills and as wet systems last a very long time, a wet system will be more economical in the long run

 - Homes without a wet central heating system will have no other option than Electric systems

-TM Hughes & Son Gas engineers can install both wet and electric Underfloor Heating in any type of property from newly built homes to listed buildings.
+TM Hughes & Son Gas engineers can install both wet and electric Underfloor Heating in any property type, from newly built homes to listed buildings.
 Our engineers have undertaken many installations in Basildon over the years and have the combined skill and experience to install your Underfloor Heating to a high standard.

 How we’ll install your Underfloor Heating system will depend on your property, existing heating system, your existing floor type and the flooring you intend to lay.

-We have several different stringent procedures for fitting all types of Underfloor Heating
+We have several different stringent procedures for fitting all types of Underfloor Heating.

 To ensure your Underfloor Heating performs at full capacity, it’s recommended that the systems checked annually.
 A good time to undertake these checks during your annual Boiler Service